-The Minnesota LakeBrowser is an online, interactive lake water clarity mapping tool with Landsat-derived classifications of lake clarity of more than 10,500 lakes measured 14 times from 1975-2021.
+The Minnesota LakeBrowser is an online interactive lake water clarity/quality tool with Landsat-derived classifications of lake clarity of more than 10,500 lakes measured 14 times from 1975-2021.
 It also includes searchable statewide maps of chlorophyll concentrations and CDOM levels for several recent years.
 The chlorophyll results are based on the European Sentinel-2 satellites.

-Landsat data have been archived since Landsat 1 was launched in 1972 at the EROS Center and enable us to retrospectively classify the images and look at historical trends.
-This type of visual information helps resource managers target problem areas, enables systematic monitoring of inland lakes, and demonstrates the power of satellite remote sensing.
-With statewide lake water clarity data for more than one time period, statistical summaries statistical summaries which compare the average clarities over time by county, ecoregion and for the whole state can be developed.
+Landsat data archived at the EROS Center since Landsat 1 was launched in 1972 enable us to retrospectively classify images and examine historical trends.
+This type of information helps resource managers target problem areas, enables systematic monitoring of inland lakes, and demonstrates the power of satellite remote sensing.
+With statewide lake water clarity and quality data available for more than a single time period, statistical summaries and analyses that compare conditions over time by ecoregion, watershed, and county can be generated.